Harnessing the Power of Content Marketing for Small Businesses

 4. It’s More Cost-Effective Than Traditional Advertising

-PPC ads can be effective, but they stop the second your budget runs out.
-Content?
-It keeps showing up in search and on social media long after you hit publish.
-That means more long-term ROI.
+PPC ads can be effective, but they stop the moment your budget runs out.
+Content marketing, on the other hand, continues to attract attention on search engines and social media long after publication, which means greater long-term ROI.

-Your tone, approach, even the way you explain things—that's what makes your brand feel human.
-Content marketing lets you tell your story your way.
+Your unique tone, approach, and methods make your brand feel human.
+Content marketing allows you to tell your story and present your expertise in a way that resonates with your audience.

 Case Study: How a Heating Engineer Grew Leads by 425%